 Rena is a rising senior at Dominion High School in Northern Virginia.
 She is active in her community and a past participant of Federation's Margo & Yoram Cohen Family Israel Engagement Fellowship (IEF).
-Rena is a passionate advocate for Israel and uses what she learned from IEF to help her peers feel more comfortable talking about Israel.
+Rena is a passionate advocate for Israel and uses what she learned her page feel more comfortable talking about lead from IEF to help her peers feel more comfortable talking about Israel.

-What was your most important takeaway from IEF?
+Q What was your most important takeaway from IEF?